 Size: This one is pretty obvious; the larger the kitchen, the more materials it requires, and the more labor it takes to install those materials.
 In addition, larger kitchens usually incorporate larger appliances, which are more expensive.

 Reconfiguration: A new kitchen renovation that replaces the cabinets, appliances, and sinks in the same location as the old kitchen is the most efficient and cost-effective.
 On the other hand, reconfiguring the kitchen will add to the remodel cost because ‘utilities’ like water, electrical, gas, and venting have to be relocated in order to accommodate the new design.

 Materials: The costs of this category can vary greatly and are most affected by just a few items – cabinets, countertops, and appliances.
 Homeowners generally have two cabinet options.

-- The lower-cost option, which is pre-fabricated cabinets which come in standard sizes (IKEA or Home Depot, etc)
+- The lower-cost option is pre-fabricated cabinets that come in standard sizes (IKEA or Home Depot, etc)